Paris in August: What to Do and Where to Stay

 L'Été Defacto La Defense

 For five weeks, the Paris business district showcases its playful side with food trucks, deck chairs, and live music along the esplanade.
+Stay in one of our homes like Mid-Century's Light to be close to the action.

 Continuing from July, this free, city-wide festival transforms major portions of Paris into seaside resorts and tropical beaches.
 Loungers, palm trees, beach umbrellas, sandboxes, and pop-up swimming pools set the scene for fun in the sun.
 Staging areas include both banks of the Seine as well as Quai de la Loire at the Bassin de la Villette, Paris's largest manmade lake; Parc Rives de Seine, a riverside promenade opened to the public in 2017; l'Hôtel de Ville; the Louis Lumière Stadium; and the Elisabeth Stadium.